Scottish Home Rule

 Paperback | Pub: 01 Aug 2016£9.99

-In September 2014, with the Scottish independence referendum, the United Kingdom came close to being broken apart after three centuries as one of the most successful political unions in history.
+In September 2014, with the Scottish independence referendum, the United Kingdom came close to being broken apart after three centuries of one of the most successful political unions in history.
 Yet despite a conclusive No vote, the SNP took almost...